susanmarie87/Wild_Boutique/README.md

 - This was solved by adding a row and column to the bootstrap portion to properly size the form across desktop screens.

 5. Add product button for Site Owner CRUD funtionality is missing.
+- I was able to implement the 'add' button onto the site for the shop owner making their experience much easier.

 6. The edit crud functionality creates a new product instead of updating the current one.
+- This was fixed by changing

 - This issue was solved by removing: if form.is_valid():